A batterers’ intervention program, or BIP, is a rehabilitation program you may be eligible for if convicted of certain domestic violence offenses.

 - current and former cohabitants or live-in romantic partners,

-Violent crimes or potentially violent crimes carry higher penalties if they are crimes of domestic violence or intimate partner violence.
-They often lead to restraining order, a loss of gun rights, and increased jail time.
+Violent crimes carry higher penalties if they involve intimate partners.
+They often lead to restraining orders, a loss of gun rights, and increased jail time.

 Legal References: